Bonnet House Museum & Gardens in Fort Lauderdale

 We like people who create something special and are interested in their way of life.
 We struck gold in Fort Lauderdale, Florida.
-However, the people referred to in this article are no longer alive.
+However, the people who are the subject of this article are no longer alive.
 They left a house full of memories.
-However, it makes me feel as if the residents are stepping out the door every second.
-It is the Bonnet House Museum and Gardens in Fort Lauderdale.
+Nonetheless, it makes me feel like its residents are stepping out the door at any second.
+It is The Bonnet House Museum and Gardens in Fort Lauderdale.

 We were attracted by the gardens, which are announced together with the museum.
 At first we were disappointed, because apart from a garden with a few palm trees and other trees that are native to Florida, we didn't see anything at first.
 Only a wall behind which the house is hidden made us curious.
 However, don't let this impression fool you.
 Because behind this wall amazing things are waiting.

 The inner courtyard and the rooms of the house can only be entered with a guided tour.
 This takes you into a world of artists and bon vivants.
 Bonnet House was built by one of the first settlers in the Fort Lauderdale area, Hugh Taylor Birch.
 He spent the winter months in this house, often with his daughter Helen.
-At that time the house was still in the middle of thick bushes that stretched to the sea.
-Today, the gardens at Bonnet House are the only green space in Fort Lauderdale that has been preserved in its original form.
+At that time the house was still surrounded by thick bushes that stretched to the sea.
+Today, however, The Bonnet House gardens are the only green space in Fort Lauderdale that remains in its original form.

 - Comfortable Sandalsso that you can enjoy the gardens and the house in peace.